Produced by TheMediaDesk, ©2021, updated 2025

 It should be said here, as we are beginning with the Greek, we are going in remembering that John was writing in an 'apocalyptic' style.
 It seems many translations have forgotten that and 'moderated' the language.

-Before we start.
-This section has been the most difficult one yet to get the full flavor of from the original language.
-Going through it, you get the impression that the translators took the easy way out in several places.1
+Before we start the last quarter of the book: This section has been the most difficult one yet to get the full flavor of from the original language.
+Going through it, you get the impression that the translators took the easy way out in several places.
+Moderating the images, 'turning down the heat', not wanting to make those that read, or listened, too uncomfortable, or to grievously offend anybody.1

 Time Out for something of a failure of translation and an historical note: